learning-unlimited/ESP-Website/docs/admin/releases/12/README.rst

 - You can now actually sort the classes on the dashboard by many fields.
 - Fixed a bug that allowed teachers to see the rosters for any sections/classes, even if they weren't teachers for them.
 - Fixed some bugs in the class catalog related to hiding classes and registration buttons.
 Unscheduled sections are now considered "Full".
+- Fixed a bug where sections weren't completely unscheduled when their classrooms were deleted.
+- Fixed a bug where admins would need to flush the cache after changing the lunch constraints to make them update in the scheduler.
+- Fixed many instances where a student's grade was listed as the current grade but should have been the grade at the time of the program.
+- The grade change request link is no longer displayed in the profile form for new users or users that can change their grade in the form.

 Known issues of new features
 ============================